 What to Expect

 As outlined by the event organisers, keynotes from the exhibiting Maisons, panel discussions, CEO speeches, expert opinions and all new product releases will be shared across both Morning and Late shows.
 These viewing times will give eager watch fans the opportunity to look over the new releases in full detail, broadcast live from the salon and available online and on-demand.
-However this year, there are some major highlights.
+While no official runsheet has been unveiled, the event organisers have confirmed that all brands taking part, along with the full program, will be announced at a later date.

-The 2023 event will also showcase the very best of Geneva, with major watch stores on Rue du Rhône and Rues Basses to open their doors, revealing special designs, ornate pieces and rare watch complications.
+The 2024 event does promise to showcase the very best of Geneva, with major watch stores on Rue du Rhône and Rues Basses opening their doors, revealing special designs, ornate pieces and rare watch complications.
 According to the organisers, each of the participating brands’ boutiques has planned specific activities to welcome visitors and showcase their expertise.

-With 2023 marking the largest watchmaking summit ever held in Geneva, Watches & Wonders promises to deliver some serious brand power, courtesy of the return of a few favourites.
-After a bride hiatus, iconic watchmaker Patek Philippe is back in the lineup, alongside affordable favourite Frederique Constant.
-This year, almost 50 exhibitors will showcase their horological work, both physically and digitally.
-Here is a list of exhibitors for this years’ event:
+With 2024 marking the largest watchmaking summit ever held in Geneva, Watches & Wonders promises to deliver some serious brand power, courtesy of the return of a few favourites.
+At this stage, the exhibitors have yet to be revealed, however, in previous years, the event has been a proverbial ‘who’s who’ of the industry. just last year, iconic watchmaker Patek Philippe returned to the lineup, alongside affordable favourite Frederique Constant.
+Here is a list of exhibitors who showcased product at last years’ event:

 - A. Lange & Söhne